-A chef who’s cooked over 5,000 turkeys shares the secrets to the best bird ever, starting at $9
+A chef's kitchen tools you need to make the best Thanksgiving turkey

 Thanksgiving is a joy but, let's face it, also kinda stressful.
 There's a lot to do, plus the anxiety of worrying whether this year's bird will be juicy and delish or dry and disappointing adds to the overwhelming nature of the holiday dinner.
-To take that concern off your proverbial plate, we tapped Yankel Polak, head chef at ButcherBox, the meat-and-seafood delivery service.
+To take that concern off your plate, we tapped Yankel Polak, head chef at ButcherBox, the meat-and-seafood delivery service.
 Chef Yankel knows a thing or two about making a terrific turkey.
-Here he shares the tools that make it easy; snatch them up before they sell out — and in plenty of time to set yourself up to win Thanksgiving.
+Here he shares the tools that make it easy, starting at $8.
+Snatch them up before they sell out — and in plenty of time to win Thanksgiving.

+For only $8 you can make your Thanksgiving bird extra-juicy with this chef-approved turkey baster.

 “After two hours or so in the oven, the turkey will start releasing juices.
 This is peak basting time, because the turkey will also begin absorbing anything you pour over it,” Chef Yankel explains.
 He likes to use this turkey baster because it makes basting “a total no-hassle job.”